 Donald Trump’s FCC appointees have gutted the regulations that require nondiscriminatory Internet access, otherwise known as net neutrality.
-But California can still demand that companies doing business here- and raking in huge profits- comply with basic consumer protections, with SB 460 and SB 822.
+But California can still demand that companies doing business here- and raking in huge profits- comply with basic consumer protections that keep the Internet open.

 Without oversight, internet providers would be able to create expensive fast lanes for their preferred content while relegating less profitable content- and consumers- to slow lanes.

 Internet Service Providers should not be permitted to act as “gatekeepers” choosing which content and which users get special, speedier access.
-We need a free and open internet – that’s why TURN is supporting State Senator Kevin de León’s SB 460, and Senator Scott Weiner’s SB 822.
+We need a free and open internet – that’s why TURN is supporting Senator Scott Weiner’s SB 822.
 Our state lawmakers need to make sure California consumers don’t get stuck in the slow lane

 Requiring net neutrality means that the people, businesses, government agencies, tech innovators and content providers – such as the California-based writers, producers and directors who produce content enjoyed through the Internet around the world- won’t being subject to discriminatory treatment.
 Most of us use the Internet every day for everything from contacting our doctor to making appointments at DMV.
 For education, employment and many other basic needs, the Internet is essential- we must make sure everyone has access.
-THERE ARE TWO THINGS YOU CAN DO RIGHT NOW TO MAKE SURE YOU DON’T GET STUCK IN THE INTERNET SLOW LANE:
+Please add your voice today: Support SB 822.